saegl5/jiayou_update_events/README.md

 ## Note

-App script does not take into account all date scenarios; feature was not added because the Web app has been deprecated.
+App script does not take into account all date scenarios and it does not include additional error checks; features were not added because the Web app has been deprecated.

 <hr>
 Made with &heartsuit; in Visual Studio Code